gouherdanish/gouherdanish.github.io/_posts/2024-10-29-loss-functions.md

 ---
 ### Approach 1 - Using Softmax function from PyTorch

-- We will follow the same steps as outlined below
+- We will follow the steps as outlined below

 <img src="{{site.url}}/images/loss_fn/loss1.png">